 Beho Beho is owned and run by the Bailey family and their terrific team of guides and in-house staff members.
 The Operations Director is Sean Lues, a Zimbabwean pro guide and winner of the Guides Association’s ‘Guide of the Year’ award.
 Accommodation is booked on a full-board basis, including all meals, a selection of alcoholic and non-alcoholic drinks, and a laundry service.
-The property is closed from 21st March to 1st June every year, as this is when the Selous’ long rains disrupt flights and activities.
+The property is closed from 21st March to 1st June every year, as this is when Nyerere National Park's (formerly Selous) long rains disrupt flights and activities.

 ACCESS & LOCATION:

 Guest accommodation consists of ten bandas, including Bailey’s Banda, a two-bedroom cottage set up at a distance from the standard one-bedroom buildings.
-All bandas are made out of local stone, and each has a palm-thatch roof.
+All bandas have private plunge pools and are made out of local stone, and each has a palm-thatch roof.
 They are spaced well apart on either side of Beho Beho’s communal lodge.
 A crazy-paved path leads to the entrance, which opens into a very generously proportioned sleeping and living space.
 Furnishings feature a king-size bed or twin beds with mosquito netting, bedside lighting, a writing desk and chair, a couple of comfy armchairs and a table, and an ornate Zanzibari daybed.
-Every banda is open fronted, with a couple of steps down onto a veranda complete with telescope – here you can enjoy the spectacular views!
+Every banda is open-fronted, with a couple of steps down onto a veranda complete with telescope – here you can enjoy the spectacular views!
 Additional amenities include a ceiling fan and 24/7 electricity.
 There’s also a dressing room for storing your clothes and any other items.
 The en-suite facilities comprise screened flush toilet, twin washbasins in a large unit with mirrors over, and very refreshing outdoor shower.
 Toiletries are supplied, as are bathrobes and a hairdryer.
 Bailey’s Banda boasts an additional bedroom, a large lounge, a sundeck, and a private plunge pool!
-If you opt for this banda, you have access to dedicated staff too, as well as a kitchen with chef, and an exclusive safari vehicle for tailored drives around the Selous.
+If you opt for this banda, you have access to dedicated staff too, as well as a kitchen with chef, and an exclusive safari vehicle for tailored drives around Nyerere National Park (formerly Selous).

-Beho Beho’s communal lodge is located at roughly the centre of the campsite.
-It’s a large timber, stone, and thatch structure, and entirely open sided to make the most of the spectacular views!
+Beho Beho’s communal lodge is located at roughly the center of the campsite.
+It’s a large timber, stone, and thatch structure, and entirely open-sided to make the most of the spectacular views!
 Supported in part by tree trunks, the roof is very high so the fresh breezes can flow through all areas.
 The lounge space contains a medley of sofas, armchairs, and well-cushioned wood-framed seating around a coffee table.
-There’s also some reading material and a few occasional tables bearing intriguing artefacts, all positioned on a vibrant Persian rug!
+There’s also some reading material and a few occasional tables bearing intriguing artifacts, all positioned on a vibrant Persian rug!
 The well-stocked bar adjoins the lounge, and there’s a tea-and-coffee station too.
 In a separate area a couple of steps up from the lounge, you’ll find a library with additional seating and a billiards table.
-The dining area occupies the same level as the lounge, and usually everyone eats together at one big table.
+The dining area occupies the same level as the lounge, and usually, everyone eats together at one big table.
 There are lots of al fresco dining spots too – for example, breakfast is usually enjoyed in the bush, and you can tuck into lunch on the camp’s sun deck.
-Travellers staying in Bailey’s Banda have the option of private dining, if preferred.
-Finally, Beho Beho has a lovely swimming pool, flanked by sunloungers and also a little thatched structure that’s great for keeping out of the sun.
+Travelers staying in Bailey’s Banda have the option of private dining if preferred.
+Finally, Beho Beho has a lovely swimming pool, flanked by sun loungers and also a little thatched structure that’s great for keeping out of the sun.
 As this is farther up the hill, the views down to the valley floor are particularly breathtaking – you might even see a pod of hippo wallowing in a waterhole while you take a dip!